hmito/esj73web/regist_oralposter_en.md

 - The format for the poster should be **one A0-size sheet**.
 Either portrait or landscape orientation is acceptable.
 This is based on the idea that “poster presentation is a a way to summarize research content in a limited space.”
 - To ensure fairness, please refrain from including topics on your poster that differ from those you registered.
 - There will be no core time or discussion forum for online poster presentations at this conference, so please make sure your posters are easy to understand.
-- The language used does not directly affect the evaluation, but in the event of a tie, **posters that can be understood in English** will be given higher priority.
-This applies in the following cases.
-    - English is included in the title, introduction, and conclusion.
-    - Understanding the outline of research by reading English alone.
-    - An English version of the poster is available on a separate page.

 ## Awards for Online Poster Presentations